firebase/firebase-js-sdk/.changeset/twenty-shoes-cheer.md

 "@firebase/database": patch
 ---

-Fix `webSocketOnly` field to be set to true in `RepoInfo` when using the websocket protocol in the databaseURL in firebase configuration (when using `wss` or `ws` in the RTDB URL, webSocketOnly will be true and longPolling will be disabled)
+Fix issue where if a websocket protocol was used in the databaseURL, `webSocketOnly` field was incorrectly set to undefined.
+(When using `wss` or `ws` protocols in the databaseURL, webSocketOnly will be true and longPolling will be disabled)